Submission Guidelines for

 If selected, we will provide editorial support prior to publication, including a review process by established scholars.

 Kindly submit materials and inquiries to the Managing Editor, Jardena Gertler-Jaffe.
-Please ensure your submission has followed the instructions above.
+Please ensure your submission follows the instructions above.